mcgnly/DeveloperDocumentation/WEB/WebDevelopers.md

 To register your App please visit the <a href="https://developer.relayr.io/dashboard/apps/myApps" target="_blank"> Apps section on the Developer Dashboard </a>

-#### 1. Make sure to download the PubNub <a href="http://www.pubnub.com/docs/javascript/javascript-sdk.html" target="_blank"> SDK </a> and incorporate it in your project.
+#### 1. Make sure to download the PubNub <a href="http://www.pubnub.com/docs/javascript/javascript-sdk.html" target="_blank"> SDK/Library </a> and incorporate it in your project.

 ----------

-#### 2. The example assumes the following parameters are known:
+#### 2. You will need three variables in order to connect your app to your onboarded device:

 		var appId= "YOUR APP ID";
 		var deviceId= "YOUR DEVICE ID";
 		var token ="YOUR TOKEN";

-**The above are credentials received during the app registration stage and the device OnBoarding process.**
+- To get your `appId` visit the <a href="https://developer.relayr.io/dashboard/apps/myApps" target="_blank">Apps section in the Developer Dashboard </a>

+- To get your `deviceId`, once you've onboarded your WunderBar,  go to the <a href="https://developer.relayr.io/dashboard/devices">Devices section on the Developer Dashboard </a> and click on the small 'settings' icon of any of your sensors to get its Id.

+- To get your `token` please follow the instructions on the <a href="https://developer.relayr.io/documents/WEB/OAuthToken">Getting your OAuth token page </a>

 ----------